Introduction

 “Yes, I do find I use practical lights as the main source more often than I did when I was shooting film but I wouldn’t say that necessarily related to digital imaging rather than to the speed of capture.
 I mean, if there was an 800 ASA film stock the same would apply.
 There is a scene in ‘Prisoners’ that I think demonstrates what I am saying and that is when I was shooting with a key fob light as the only source.
 I would not have been able to do this had I been shooting on any available film stock but there is nothing to say that it couldn’t be done. […] I also think that the practice of shooting by the light of practical sources is, in a more general way, just a natural development of my work although, I must say, I shot a few films early on with little or no ‘film’ lighting.”

-Spielberg actually relies mainly on another category of light : Dramatic (or studio) lights.
-It is probably because he is so used to shoot on film.
+Spielberg actually relies on another category of light : dramatic (or studio) lights.
+It is probably because his DP, Janusz Kamiński, prefers to shoot on film.
 Before digital cameras, you had to become very inventive in terms of lighting and how to force light on film.

-This is actually a very tough challenge and it is at the heart of cinematography : How to enhance a shot to serve a story without making it look fake.
+This is actually at the very heart of cinematography : how to enhance a shot to serve a story without making it look fake.

 The invitation

-Check also Herbert Heinsche’s website, from Animal Logic, it is very interesting : practical lights.
-Practical lights can be a motivation for dramatic.
+Practical lights can be a motivation for dramatic lighting.
 Often, practical lights are not suitable for lighting a subject.
 You have to use another light category (dramatic) to mimic it.

 Of course I have to mention the talk from Siggraph 2019 about Practical Lighting on Toy Story 4.
-It is just brilliant !
-Setting some values directly in the asset and then playing with exposure in rendering.
-That’s bold.
+Setting some values directly in the assets and then playing with exposure in rendering is a gret workflow.

 We kinda had a similar approach with our Lights In Assets (LIA) on Lego Batman.